Skip to content

 sh

-yarn commit
+pnpm commit

 This will trigger the Commitizen interactive prompt for building your commit message and will allow you to preview your commit.